Hitchnt/It3048c/README.md

 - Main start off with use of phone GPS to know user current location.
 - Api need be able to get weather api data.
 - Database store user information for each location as well was the type of weather and or temperatures to look out for.
-- Logic figure out if a notifcation need to be sent out with display message the user stored to notify them of what currently happening.
+- Logic figure out if a notification need to be sent out with display message the user stored to notify them of what currently happening.

 ## 6. A Product Backlog

-Product the main goal and any extra functional to include, that are duable for this sesmster More in the https://github.com/Hitchnt/It3048c/projects/2
+Product the main goal and any extra functional to include, that are durable for this semester More in the https://github.com/Hitchnt/It3048c/projects/2

 ## 7. A scrum or kanban board, using GitHub projects (preferred), Trello, Scrumy.com, or something similar, that contains: